Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-Slemdal departed Lisbon on June 11-1942 with a cargo of 6321 tons Admiralty fuel for Clyde and joined the northbound Convoy HG 84 which had departed Gibraltar the day before.
-Struck by a torpedo in the forward hold, starboard side in the early morning hours of June 15 (about an hour after midnight) from U-552 (Topp).
+Slemdal departed Lisbon again on June 11-1942 with a cargo of 6321 tons Admiralty fuel for Clyde, joining the northbound Convoy HG 84, which had departed Gibraltar the day before.
+In the early morning hours of June 15 (about an hour after midnight) she was struck by a torpedo from U-552 (Topp) in the forward hold, starboard side.
 On the bridge at the time were the captain, the 3rd mate, Ordinary Seaman H. Kristoffersen (helmsman), Able Seaman Gundersen (lookout) and Ordinary Seaman Jensen (lookout), while the Dutch Willem Snoeck was on duty by the aft gun.
 A radio signal about their situation was sent twice, while she sank deeper and deeper, until they at 01:45 decided to take to the lifeboats.
 As they abandoned ship in 3 boats Slemdal's foredeck was under water and the propeller above water.

 The captain's boat and the 1st mate's boat remained nearby to see if she would stay afloat.
 The British corvette HMS Marigold came over to pick them up at 02:15, but captain Pedersen informed the commander that he preferred to wait until he knew for sure that she could not be saved.
 15 minutes later the corvette announced that Slemdal had sunk and the crew in the 2 boats were quickly taken aboard as there was a U-boat nearby, giving them no time to bring the luggage from the lifeboat, so that the captain's bag containing all the ship's papers was lost.
 According to Captain Pedersen's report the corvette attacked the U-boat about 5 minutes after they had embarked.